 Before hiring a car, most companies will do an inspection of it with you, which serves as a baseline to measure any dints or damage that might occur when you drive it.

-At this time, you should take photos of the vehicle yourself and do a thorough once over of it, so you are aware of all the scratches, marks and bumps it currently has on them.
+At this time, you should take photos of the vehicle yourself and do a thorough once-over of it, so you are aware of all the scratches, marks, and bumps it currently has on them.

 By doing this, you will be able to prove that they were already on the vehicle when you hired it, if they try to charge you for them.

-It is also a good idea to take a photo of the mileage metre if you are driving a petrol car to make sure it matches the records you are given by the company.
+It is also a good idea to take a photo of the mileage meter if you are driving a petrol car to make sure it matches the records you are given by the company.

 8. What are New Zealand’s road rules?